KathrotiyaPrushti/22IT058_-Summer-Internship-2/README.md

 # 🌐 CodTech IT Solutions — Cloud Computing Internship

-Welcome to my official GitHub repository for the **Cloud Computing Internship** offered by **Codetech IT Solutions**.
+Welcome to my official GitHub repository for the **Cloud Computing Internship** offered by **Codtech IT Solutions**.
 This repository contains all the work and documentation related to the internship, including the tasks assigned, their solutions, and the learning outcomes.

 ---